vegardev/ntnui-membership-bot/README.md

 ## 🚀 Quick Start and prerequisites
 Make sure to have the latest version of git and Node installed.

+Make sure you have the required access permissions for the API.
 1. Clone the repository

    ```bash